splicebox/eXAlu/README.md

 ### <a name="usage"></a> Usage

 ### Inference
-The program can take as input a bed file, containing genomic *Alu* intervals, or a fasta file, containing the *Alu* plus context sequences, and the user needs to specify the input mode,
+The inference module takes as input either a BED file containing the genomic *Alu* intervals, or a Fasta file containing the *Alu* plus 350 bp context sequences:
 ```
 python run_eXAlu.py {bed,fasta} ...